icodepixels/Vegan-Food-Trivia-Game/README.md

 # Vegan Food Trivia Game API

 A RESTful API for a vegan-friendly food trivia game featuring questions about world cuisines, cooking basics, food science, and culinary history.
+Each question includes detailed explanations to enhance learning.

 ## Features

 - Multiple categories and difficulty levels
 - Question sets focused on vegan and plant-based topics
+- Detailed explanations for each answer to promote learning
 - Session-based gameplay
 - Real-time game state tracking
 - Comprehensive API documentation